Ndofaya: Pick the Stone That Speaks to You

 Never forget: we are made of magic.

-Also: someone find Bill Gates — we’ve got dreams worth backing.
+Also - someone find Bill Gates - we’ve got dreams worth backing.

 ON A FINAL NOTE

-This — right here — is why I write.
+This is exactly why I write.

 If there was ever a story worth telling, it’s this one.

-Don’t let fear or hesitation hold you back.
 I have never felt more welcomed, more safe, or more moved by the quiet, steady warmth of a community that didn’t owe me anything and still gave me everything.

 SOLO OR NOSOLO